mateuslima90/kong-plugin-totp-validator/README.md

 This plugin was developed and tested under Kong 2.8.1, but it should work on newer releases incluing the new 3.0.0 release.

+<b>We are testing this plugin yet, so It is possible to find some bugs.
+Please report bugs!</b>

 ## The Problem

 Username and password arent enough to guarantee security, so it is common to add a second factor authentication (2FA) or multiple factor authentication (MFA).